 Sánchez, 27 years old, was a member of the UAI Urquiza club team until January 5 when she was told she was being let go due to a “soccer related decision” (Andres Henao, 2019).
 She lost her minimal stipend and administrative job at the club.
-Sánchez even was incapable of signing with a different club because it was mid season.
-Therefore, Sánchez’s career had been jeopardized.
-Nevertheless, Sánchez was no longer in a vulnerable position to confront her club, and she chose to make a legal case against their unjust act of terminating her job.
+Sánchez was incapable of signing with a different club because it was mid-season.
+Sánchez’s career had been jeopardized.
+However, Sánchez was no longer in a vulnerable position to confront her club, and she chose to make a legal case against their unjust act of terminating her job.
 In addition, in her legal case, Sánchez included a complaint against the role of the Argentine Soccer Association due to their negligence of the situation.
 Thus, Sánchez not only became a representative for her case of inequality in the workforce, but also for female workers throughout Latin America who have been receiving less than acceptable provisions (Andres Henao, 2019).

 Sánchez’s legal case has made substantial ground since its establishment.
 Fellow players, both male and female, including Lionel Messi, have demonstrated their support for Sánchez.
 This case is a part of the Argentine feminist movement which has helped women improve their treatment in politics and the workplace.
 Specifically, the professionalization of women’s soccer would mean that women would no longer receive a small stipend as pay or one training shirt for practice.
 It would require women’s clubs to receive the same amount of playing time on fields as men.
 In some cases women’s teams are banned from practicing on their own clubs designated field for the male equivalent team.
 They would be seen more as a first rate group, rather than women who are unworthy representatives of professional soccer (Andres Henao, 2019).